-Don’t just buy every book in your reading list, and buy every book you want to read in the bookstore, as they’re quite pricey and not to mention can be quite heavy.
-First check whether your university library or your local library have it.
+Don’t just buy every book in your reading list, and buy every book you want to read in the bookstore, as they’re quite pricey and not to mention can be quite cumbersome.
+First, check whether your university library or your local library has it.
 If you’re into digital books, you can also buy the e-book version, or borrow it in overdrive (by joining local library.
 I can’t emphasise any more than this, I’m happily reading books in my middle-of-nowhere-flat thanks to Surrey Library).
 After that, you can check whether it’s really essential for your course and your field, or it’s one-off mention.
-Look for secondhand like in Waterstones, ebay, or gumtree, before thinking of buying new.
-Amnesty International booksale is also an option for books priced only at 1 GBP.
+Look for secondhand like in Waterstones, eBay, or gumtree, before thinking of buying new.
+Amnesty International book sale is also an option for books priced only at 1 GBP.

 Closing and General